woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 WooCommerce Blocks are the easiest, most flexible way to display your products on posts and pages!

-**Products by Attribute Block**
-Display a grid of products from your selected attributes.

 **Featured Product Block**
 Select and display a single product in a new, high impact fashion.
 Control text alignment, hide or show the price and description, add a color overlay, change the button call to action, and override the product photo.

+**Featured Category Block**
+Visually highlight a product category to increase traffic to that specific section on your shop.

 **Hand-Picked products Block**
 Display a grid of hand picked products.
 Products can be ordered in various ways.